What We Do

 Mississippi children are likely the most heavily vaccinated in the world.
 The USA gives more vaccines to children than any other country, while Mississippi leads the USA in coverage rates.
 The reason for “exemplary” coverage rates in MS is the strict enforcement of inflexible draconian vaccine laws.

 How Are MS’s Medical Exemption Laws Different?

 All across the nation, vaccination waivers for medical reasons are written and submitted by a child’s doctor, who may practice anywhere in the United States.

-In Mississippi, a doctor does not have authority to grant a medical exemption for a vaccine vulnerable child.
-Instead, doctors must fill out an application to submit to the Mississippi State Department of Health (MSDH).
-A health department bureaucrat who has never examined your child, his medical records, or family history, may then arbitrarily grant or deny your doctor’s application for a waiver for medical reasons.
+In Mississippi, a child's doctor does not have authority to grant a medical exemption for a vaccine vulnerable child.
+Instead, doctors must apply for an exemption approval with the Mississippi State Department of Health (MSDH).
+A health department bureaucrat who has never examined your child, his medical records, or family history, may then arbitrarily grant or deny your doctor’s request for medical exemption.
 Unlike the rest of the United States, MSDH considers applications from Mississippi licensed doctors only.

 What About Non-Medical Exemptions?

 Mississippi denies parents any options to the vaccine schedule without discrimination and access to public/private daycare or school.
 Other states, including all of our bordering states, offer both medical and non-medical exemptions to the vaccine schedule.
 Some states offer personal belief exemptions (pbe) and some offer religious, several offer both.